-On a beautiful evening after a long and uneventful day of birding, Nate and I wandered over to Coors Field to see a Rockies Game.
+On a beautiful evening after a long and uneventful day of birding, a friend and I wandered over to Coors Field to see a Rockies Game.
 We parked in a sketchy dirt lot under a highway ramp for $20 and hid anything that might be conceived as valuable.

 We bought our tickets at the gate.
 We sat in the upper deck just on the home plate side of first base.
 From this angle we could see the mountains in the distance.
 Our view of first base was obscured by the railings around a stairway, so we moved down to the front row.
 The view was better here, but after an inning four women showed up with tickets to the seats we were in.
 By this time, other people were sitting in our seats, so we moved down a section, still in the front row.
 The park wasn’t very crowded.